testsecurityuser123/securitytest/user/pages/05.caliper/_caliper-wireframes/project-phone-feature.md

 date: '03-09-2016 00:00'
 ---

-With the goal of increasing site engagement in mind, I concentrated on designing a better content structure and navigation system for the new site.
-By focusing on building a clear content hierarchy with call to actions strategically placed throughout the site, I was able to improve the flow from page to page.
+With the project's goals in mind, I set out to design a better content structure and navigation system for the new site.
+My intention during this process was to improve the ease of navigation from page to page.
+After the sitemap and content structure had been locked in, I shifted my focus to building a clear content hierarchy for each page with strategically placed call to actions throughout.